core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 Acknowledgements
 ================
 Hannes Tschofenig and Mert Ocak highlighted syntactical corrections in the usage of pmax and pmin in a query.
 David Navarro proposed allowing for pmax to be equal to pmin.
+Marco Tiloca provided an extensive review.

 Contributors
 ============